vovavasylyna/website/index.md

 Hi, you've reached my personal corner of the Internet.

 I work as a marketing analyst, based in Kyiv, Ukraine.
 On my blog, I explore and share thoughs about personal development, work and digital minimalism.
-See what I'm focusing on [now](now.html) and here's some of my [bookmarks](bookmarks.html).

 Contact me via <a href="mailto:vasilinavova@gmail.com" rel="me">email</a> or find me on
 <a href="https://www.instagram.com/vovavasylyna/" rel="me">Instagram</a> and